smithWEBtek/archived--music-studio1/notes.md

 [X] app should have some minimal styling: feel free to stick to a framework (like react-bootstrap), [X] write (additional) CSS yourself if you wish
 [X]  use Redux middleware to respond to and modify state change

+[]  Finish Lesson CRUD and Lesson Builder
+[]  Blog outline, topics, points, plans
+[]  Video walkthrough, outline
+[]  Publish blog
+[]  Record Video
+[]  Submit project, schedule assessment

 ==================================================================================
 TODO
-[X]  practice reactstrap and build an empty, styled framework first []  Teacher CRUD (index, show, new/create, edit/update, delete), add links for: MyLessons, MyStudents, AllResources []  Student CRUD (index, show, new/create, edit/update, delete), add for: MyLessons, MyTeacher, MyResources, PracticeLog []  Resource CRUD (index, show, new/create, edit/update, delete), add modal via hover, for the 4 types of viewer (PDF, DOC, AUD, VID))
 []  Lesson  Resource CRUD (index, show, new/create, edit/update, delete)
-[]  LessonInProgress: add TeachLesson function ( live editing of notes and adding of resources in a new or existing Lesson) []  button in index, to "ADD TO CURRENT LESSON", to add multiple resources to new or existing lesson []  validation: lesson MUST have teacher and student to be valid lesson
+[]  LessonInProgress: add TeachLesson function ( live editing of notes and adding of resources in a new or existing Lesson) []  button in Lessons index, to "ADD RESOURCE TO CURRENT LESSON", to add multiple resources to new or existing lesson []  validation: lesson MUST have teacher and student to be valid lesson, use Rails api for validation

-[] StudentsList table, Lastname does not redirect to ShowStudent url   /students/:id [] Backdrop onClick, should close whatever <Modal /> is open []  show lesson:
+[] Students change toggling from index to show, it is not ideal [] Backdrop onClick, should close whatever <Modal /> is open

-[]  ResourcesList view based on resources assigned to this Lesson (slimmed down version of <Resources /> component w/o CRUD)
+NICE TO HAVES------------------------------------------------------
+[]  show student
+  [x] should have complete list of lessons, resources assigned and a practice log []  should have a chart showing practice progress on assigned resources []  practicing via MIDI keyboard, could track how many times a student has played a piece and how accurate they did it []  should have a way to submit new notes back to the teacher, favorite tunes, PracticeLog object will hold this

+[] in show resource: a chart showing students practice frequency for this resource []  should have feedback mechanism for students to comment on progress, difficulty, improvements, etc.

 []  user authentication
 []  constrain views for admin, teacher, student
 []  needs more style (steal css from udemy-react-blog) []  refactor some stateful components to stateless with props only (if poss?)

-NICE TO HAVES------------------------------------------------------
-[]  show student
-  [x]  should have complete list of lessons and resources assigned []  should have a chart showing practice progress on assigned resources []  practicing via MIDI keyboard, could track how many times a student has played a piece and how accurate they did it []  should have a way to submit new notes back to the teacher, favorite tunes, PracticeLog object will hold this

-[]  show resource
-  [X]  should be more elaborate view of resource
+TODO DONE------------------------------------------------------

+[X] Resource:
-  [X]  should take advantage of serialization data, to show "Students Assigned To This Resource" []  should have a chart showing students practice frequency for this resource [X]  if pdf: view the pdf in a small window
+  [X]  should take advantage of serialization data, to show "Students Assigned To This Resource" [X]  if pdf: view the pdf in a small window
   [X]  if video: show YouTube small video window
-  []  should have feedback mechanism for students to comment on progress, difficulty, improvements, etc.

-TODO DONE------------------------------------------------------
-[X]  show teacher shows all students assigned
+  [X]  if audio: show SoundCloud embedded player in small window

+[X]  ResourcesList view based on resources assigned to this Lesson (slimmed down version of <Resources /> component w/o CRUD) []  Resource CRUD (index, show, new/create, edit/update, delete), add modal via hover, for 3 types of viewer (PDF, AUD, VID)) [X] Student CRUD (index, show, new/create, edit/update, delete), add for: MyLessons, MyTeacher, MyResource [X]  Teacher CRUD (index, show, new/create, edit/update, delete), add links for: MyLessons, MyStudents [X]  practice reactstrap and build an empty, styled framework first [X]  show teacher shows all students assigned
 [X] move teachers, students, resources and lessons code out of layout, leaving just ComponentName [X] buttons to toggle Students, Teachers, Resources, Lessons